oz/cyprio.net/wtf/2011-09-06-from-the-depth-of-reddit.md

 ---
-title: From the depth of reddit...
+title: "From the depth of reddit..."
 ---

 [Lovely](http://www.reddit.com/r/reddit.com/comments/k3zrz/by_request_from_the